George Dollond: Biography

 He was born in London, the nephew of the famous optician Peter Dollond.
 He was the son of John Dollond's daughter, Susan (or Susanne) (1728–1798) who married William Huggins.
 His father died when he was a child.
 When George Huggins went into partnership with Peter Dollond in 1805, he changed his name by licence to Dollond.

 He was elected a Fellow of the Royal Society in December 1819.

 In 1820 Peter Dollond and George Dollond became opticians to George IV.
 In the same year, he was one of the founding Fellows of the Royal Astronomical Society.

-He died at Camberwell Terrace North and was buried at West Norwood Cemetery.
+He died in 1852 at Camberwell Terrace North and was buried at West Norwood Cemetery.
+His business interests were inherited by his nephew and former apprentice, George Huggins (1797–1866), who in the same year changed his surname to Dollond.